 - 5.Cost Treemap: Hierarchically structured view of costs in current aggregation

-You can select Edit Report > Chart, then select Cost over time from the dropdown to have your data displayed by a per-day basis.
+You can select Edit > Chart > Cost over time from the dropdown to have your data displayed on a per-day basis.
 Hovering over any day's data will provide a breakdown of your spending.

 Cost over time data